SiChiTong/ObjectDetection/README.md

 Folder Structure
 ----------------
+src: Source files are stored in this folder<br>
+include: Header files are stored in this folder<br>
 bin : folder where binaries are stored<br>
-images: input/output images are stored in this directory
+images: input/output images are stored in this directory<br>